-The Danish Fort built in Tarangambadi is still intact.
-Bartholomaeus Ziegenbalg along with Heinrich Pluetshau arrived in Tranquebar in September 1706, as the first Lutheran missionaries in India.
+The Danish Fort built Tarangambadi still in is Bartholomaeus Ziegenbalg along with Heinrich Pluetshau arrived in Tranguebar in September 1706, as the first Lutheran missionaries in India.
 They began preaching, and baptized their first converts within ten months of their stay.
 Their work was opposed both by Hindus and by the local Danish authorities, and in 1707-08 Ziegenbalg had to spend four months in prison on a charge that by converting the natives he was encouraging rebellion.
 The Copenhagen Missionary Society wanted to encourage an indigenous Christian Church, and accordingly instructed its missionaries simply to preach the Gospel, and not to bother about other matters.
-Ziegenbalg, however, contended that a concern for the physical welfare of "others" was implicit in the Gospel.
+Ziegenbalg, however, contended that a concern for thephysical welfare of "others" was implicit in the Gospel.